tyang816/ProtREM/README.md

 ### Questions

-#### Q: How to quickly convert the input format of ProtREM to ProtSSN or ProSST?
+#### Q: How to quickly convert the input format of ProREM to ProtSSN or ProSST?

-A: For the conversion between ProtREM and ProtSSN input formats, you can refer to `script/data_format_convert.sh`.
+A: For the conversion between ProREM and ProtSSN input formats, you can refer to `script/data_format_convert.sh`.
 For the ProSST, jsut change the alpha to 0.

 ```shell
 protein_dir=<your_protein_dir_name>